yangjian-xiao/Team-DApp/userstories.md

 Acceptance Test: Once identified the preferences of a certain user then the team must make sure that the app is actually looking for images that are on the preferences of the user.

 # 1.5 Adoption Suggestions.
-As a developer, I want to use the preferences of the user to give suggestions for adoption.
+As a user I would like to see if there are adoptable dogs in my area that match my preferences.

 Elaboration: Once the preferences are identified then the team aims to search certain webpages of animal shelters to look for animals that match those preferences.